SubSonic-Core/SubLight/Design/project.design.md

   ## Terms

     ### Reference Entity
-    Is a table that contains static or semi-static data used to enforce consistency and reduce redundancy.
+    A ReferenceEntity represents reusable, non-volatile data structures that support normalization, validation, and metadata-driven modeling.
+These entities typically contain static or semi-static datasets—such as countries, currencies, or status codes—that are referenced across multiple domain models.

+    ReferenceEntities differ from regular Entities in that they are often read-heavy, centrally managed, and designed for reuse.
+They may support metadata, relationships to other ReferenceEntities, and localization.

     - Enumerated data sets
     - Dynamic fields and metadata